gregalli02/Arduino-Opla-Kit-Project/README.md

 First of all create a new project and add this variable:

--humidity    - float - read only - periodically (1 sec)
+/nhumidity    - float - read only - periodically (1 sec)
--light       - int   - read only - periodically (1 sec)
+/nlight       - int   - read only - periodically (1 sec)
--pressure    - float - read only - periodically (1 sec)
+/npressure    - float - read only - periodically (1 sec)
--temperature - float - read only - periodically (1 sec)
+/ntemperature - float - read only - periodically (1 sec)

 After this connect your device, I've used an Arduino MKR WiFi 1010 And then connect it to your network